Constitution of Malaysia: Article 8 – Equality

 Article 8 by clause (1) provides that all persons are equal before the law and entitled to its equal protection.

-Clause 2 states: “Except as expressly authorised by this Constitution, there shall be no discrimination against citizens on the ground only of religion, race, descent, gender or place of birth in any law or in the appointment to any office or employment under a public authority or in the administration of any law relating to the acquisition, holding or disposition of property or the establishing or carrying on of any trade, business, profession, vocation or employment.”
+Clause 2 states: "Except as expressly authorised by this Constitution, there shall be no discrimination against citizens on the ground only of religion, race, descent, gender or place of birth in any law or in the appointment to any office or employment under a public authority or in the administration of any law relating to the acquisition, holding or disposition of property or the establishing or carrying on of any trade, business, profession, vocation or employment".

+Clause 3 also states that no person shall be discriminated on the ground that he is a subject of a Ruler of a particular State.

-The exceptions expressly allowed under the Constitution includes the affirmative actions taken to protect the special position for the Malays of Peninsular Malaysia and the indigenous people of Sabah and Sarawak under Article 153.
+The exceptions expressly allowed under the Constitution includes the affirmative actions taken to protect the special position for the Malays of Peninsular Malaysia and the indigenous people of Sabah and Sarawak under Article 153, and laws that provide for the protection, well-being or advancement of Orang Asli, residence requirement for election, and the enlistment of the Royal Malay Regiment.

 Article 9 – Prohibition of Banishment and Freedom of Movement

 This Article protects Malaysian citizens against being banished from the country.
 It further provides that every citizen has the right to move freely throughout the Federation but Parliament is allowed to impose restrictions on the movement of citizens from Peninsular Malaysia to Sabah and Sarawak.